Affiliate links on Android Authority may earn us a commission. Learn more.

 DJI OM 4 review: The verdict

 The DJI OM 4 (DJI Osmo Mobile 4) has all the things that made the Osmo Mobile 3 great.
-In essence, the OM 4 should be a shoo-in since its the great gimbal DJI gave us last year but with a new magnetic mounting feature.
+In essence, the OM 4 should be a shoo-in since it’s the great gimbal DJI gave us last year but with a new magnetic mounting feature.

 However, attaching a stick-on magnet to the back of my phone isn’t something I would ever want to do.
 Using the magnetic clamp is a much better alternative.
 However, the clamp likely involves removing the phone’s protective case.
 That makes me incredibly nervous about dropping the whole kit and having my glass sandwich phone shatter to bits.

 The bottom line here is that it appears DJI added the magnetic mount system to cater to serious videographers, vloggers, and influencers who may use a gimbal every single day.
 If you are not in one of those categories, save yourself the cash and grab the Osmo Mobile 3.
+If you love the magnetic mount, please look for the OM 4 SE, as it is a better value.
+If you’ve got money to burn, check out the superior DJI OM 5.